biocypher/biochatter-paper/manuscript.md

 Multitask learners that can synthesise, for instance, language, vision, and molecular measurements are an emerging field of research [@doi:10.48550/arXiv.2306.04529;@doi:10.48550/arXiv.2211.01786;@doi:10.48550/arXiv.2310.09478].
 Autonomous agents for trivial tasks have already been developed on the basis of LLMs, and we expect this field to mature in the future [@doi:10.48550/arXiv.2308.11432].
-As research on multimodal learning and agent behaviour progresses, we will integrate these developments into the BioChatter framework.
+As research on multimodal learning and agent behaviour progresses, we plan to integrate these developments into the BioChatter framework.
-Remaining accessible in the face of ever increasing complexity of models and workflows requires continuous maintenance and usability improvements to allow broad adoption in biomedical research.

 All framework developments will be performed in light of the ethical implications of LLMs, and we will continue to support the use of open-source models to increase transparency and data privacy.
 While we focus on the biomedical field, the concept of our frameworks can easily be extended to other scientific domains by adjusting domain-specific prompts and data inputs, which are accessible in a composable and user-friendly manner in our frameworks [@biocypher].
 Our Python library is developed openly on GitHub ([https://github.com/biocypher/biochatter](https://github.com/biocypher/biochatter)) and can be integrated into any downstream user interface solution.